rooklift/halite2_rush_theory/README.md

 * If the new genome is good, keep it, otherwise discard.
 * Repeat.

-The fitness function I use is based on getting ships into the sweet spot, while not crashing into each other, or into planets, or into the game edges.
+The fitness function I use is based on getting ships into the sweet spot where possible, or near it otherwise; while not crashing ships into each other, or into planets, or into the game edges.

 # Practice: Metropolis Coupling